adaduvai/serifhealth_takehome_ds_ad/README.md

 ## Summary of business approach
 To solve the problem, I found the payment rates for a given procedure at a given provider reported by both the payer and the provider, and then chose the one I found to be most appropriate bsaed on my understanding of payer-provider reimbursements.

-From reviewing the data, I picked the median of payer reimbursement rate for the cases where payer reimbursement rate was between standard charge - min and standard charge - max (i.e., billing code 43239 and Lifesource or LocalPlus plans, and all plans for billing code 99283).
+I picked the median of payer reimbursement rate for the cases where payer reimbursement rate was between standard charge - min and standard charge - max (i.e., billing code 43239 and Lifesource or LocalPlus plans, and all plans for billing code 99283).
 Note that I used the median here because there are some high outliers that skew the means upwards.

 For the cases where payer reimbursement rate was not between standard charge - min and standard charge - max (i.e., billing code 43239 and ASA or Commercial plans), I took the mean of the standard charge - min and standard charge - max rates.

 I used payer reimbursement rate over the other reimbursement rates for the following reasons:
 * CMS reimbursement rate: CMS reimbursement rates tends to apply only for Medicare/Medicaid plans, and also tend to be lower than those that private/commericial insurance have.